railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 	If you select a module in any of the module lists by clicking on a module line and then on :guilabel:`Technical Guide` at the top right of the window, Open ERP produces a technical report on that module.
-It's helpful only if the module is installed, so the menu :menuselection:`Administration --> Modules Management --> Modules --> Installed Modules` produces the most fruitful list.
+It is helpful only if the module is installed.

 	This report comprises a list of all the objects and all the fields along with their descriptions.
-	The report adapts to your system and reflects any modifications you've made and all the other modules you've installed.
+	The report adapts to your system and reflects any modifications you have made and all the other modules you have installed.

-Click :guilabel:`Apply Scheduled Upgrades` then :guilabel:`Start Upgrade` on the :guilabel:`System Upgrade` form that appears.
+Then, either use the menu :menuselection:`Administration --> Modules --> Apply Scheduled Upgrades`, or from the :guilabel:`Actions` section click :guilabel:`Apply Scheduled Upgrades`, then :guilabel:`Start update` on the :guilabel:`Module Upgrade` form that appears.
 Close the window when the operation has completed.
-Return to the main menu you'll see the new menu :menuselection:`Products` has become available.
+Return to the :guilabel:`Sales` menu; you will see the new menu :menuselection:`Products` has become available.

 .. tip::  Refreshing the menu in the GTK client

-	After an update in the GTK client you'll have to open a new menu to refresh the content – otherwise you won't see the new menu item.
-To do that use the window menu :menuselection:`Form --> Refresh/Cancel`.
+	After an update in the GTK client you will have to open a new menu to refresh the content – otherwise you will not see the new menu item.
+To do that use the window menu :menuselection:`Form --> Reload / Undo` or use the shortcut :kbd:`Ctrl+R`.

 Installing a module with its dependencies
 -----------------------------------------